 - Cool and then frost.

-- Store covered for a few days at room temperature, or the refrigerator for at least a week or so.
+- Store covered for a few days at room temperature, or the refrigerator for a few weeks, or freeze for a few months.

 Love vanilla cupcakes and missing them since turning Paleo…can’t wait to try this! thanks so much!